 Messer competes for high-performing subcontractors, which are the foundation of our ability to deliver on our commitments.

-Developing strategic relationships with high-performing minority- and women-owned subcontractors helps create a competitive advantage that will both better serve our customers and grow our market share.
+Developing strategic relationships with high-performing, certified, diverse subcontractors and suppliers helps create a competitive advantage that will better serve our customers and grow market share.

-MBE/WBEs who are interested in doing business with Messer must first be certified.
-We accept certifications from the National Minority Supplier Development Council (NMSDC) and its regional chapters, the Women’s Business Enterprise National Council (WBENC) and its regional chapters as well as any federal, municipal or state certifications.
+Diverse businesses who are interested in doing business with Messer must first be certified by an approved certifying agency.
+We accept certifications from the National Minority Supplier Development Council (NMSDC) and its regional chapters, the Women’s Business Enterprise National Council (WBENC) and its regional chapters, the National Veteran Business Development Council (NVBDC), as well as any federal, municipal or state certifications.

 Messer is dedicated to having meaningful and trusting relationships with our subcontractors and suppliers.

 Our goal is to provide the opportunity for you to successfully compete on our projects that match your capacity, skillset and financial strength.

 All of our subcontractors and suppliers are required to complete the subcontractor enrollment process, which aligns with each of Messer’s departmental needs and requirements.

 The Messer Business Portal (MBP) is an online platform that will navigate the process of becoming a Messer business partner.
 The MBP provides clarity of compliance documents, process transparency and faster turnaround time on all documents submitted.